Tourbillon: Double-axis tourbillon

 Anthony Randall invented the double-axis tourbillon in January 1977 and subsequently patented it.
 The first working example was later constructed by Richard Good in 1978.
-In 1980 Anthony Randall made a double-axis tourbillon in a carriage clock, which was located in the (now closed) Time Museum in Rockford, Illinois, US, and was included in their Catalogue of Chronometers.
+In 1980, Anthony Randall made a double-axis tourbillon in a carriage clock, which was located in the (now closed) Time Museum in Rockford, Illinois, US, and was included in their Catalogue of Chronometers.

-In 2003, inspired by this invention, the young German watchmaker Thomas Prescher developed for the Thomas Prescher Haute Horlogerie the first flying double-axis tourbillon in a pocket watch and, in 2004, the first flying double-axis tourbillon with constant force in the carriage in a wristwatch.
-Shown at the Baselworld 2003 and 2004 in Basel, Switzerland.

 A characteristic of this tourbillon is that it turns around two axes, both of which rotate once per minute.
 The whole tourbillon is powered by a special constant-force mechanism, called a remontoire.
 Prescher invented the constant-force mechanism to equalize the effects of a wound and unwound mainspring, friction, and gravitation.
 Thereby even force is always supplied to the oscillation regulating system of the double-axis tourbillon.
 The device incorporates a modified system after a design by Henri Jeanneret.

 Double and quadruple tourbillons

 Robert Greubel and Stephen Forsey launched the brand Greubel Forsey in 2004 with the introduction of their Double Tourbillon 30° (DT30).
 Both men had been working together since 1992 at Renaud & Papi, where they developed complicated watch movements.
 The Double Tourbillon 30° features one tourbillon carriage rotating once per minute and inclined at 30°, inside another carriage which rotates once every four minutes.
 In 2005, Greubel Forsey presented their Quadruple Tourbillon à Différentiel (QDT), using two double-tourbillons working independently.
 A spherical differential connects the four rotating carriages, distributing torque between two wheels rotating at different speeds.